Child labor in the Philippines: International Labour Organization

 In 1948, the Philippines joined the International Labour Organization (ILO) and has remained one of the active participants in its advocacy.
 As the country face problems on employment, more specifically, child labor, the partnership paved way to projects that will help in the elimination of child labor.
 The organization supports the country through promoting growth and developing their skills through quality education, especially for the children who remain victims to employment.

-Its social partners include the DOLE, employers Confederation of the Philippines (ECOP), Alliance of Progressive Labor (APL), Associated Labor Unions-TUCP (ALU-TUCP), Federation of Free Workers (FFW), Kilusang Mayo Uno (KMU), Public Services Labor Independent Confederation (PSLINK) and Trade Union Congress of the Philippines (TUCP).
+Its social partners include the DOLE, Employers Confederation of the Philippines (ECOP), Alliance of Progressive Labor (APL), Associated Labor Unions-TUCP (ALU-TUCP), Federation of Free Workers (FFW), Kilusang Mayo Uno (KMU), Public Services Labor Independent Confederation (PSLINK) and Trade Union Congress of the Philippines (TUCP).

 International Programme on the Elimination of Child Labour

-International Programme on the Elimination of Child Labour (IPEC) varies from one country after another, dependent on the current situations of child labor persisting in the country specified.
+International Programme on the Elimination of Child Labour varies from one country after another.
 It aims to eliminate child labor in its different sectors, such as direct action, advocacy and awareness, institutional development, social services and poverty alleviation, and legislation and policy development.

 ChildFund Philippines

 In 1971, ChildFund began by partnering with religious organizations, and eventually, the communities in the Philippines.
-The organization helps secure the future of children vulnerable to exploitation, child labour, and other causes, and builds a community that would ensure their safety and protection.
-Each year, they contribute $8 million to their partnerships worldwide, including the Philippines, directly helping 250,000 children and counting.
+The organization targets children vulnerable to exploitation and child labor and builds a community that would ensure their safety and protection.
+Each year, they contribute $8 million to their partnerships worldwide, including the Philippines, directly helping over 250,000 children.

-ChildFund is notable for two projects: Child Protection Committees (CPCs), wherein they protect children from dangerous and harmful acts such as bullying, child abuse, exploitation, and other measures in schools.
-Another would be the Conditional Socialized Education Assistance: Provide educational assistance to children who face inabilities to meet their educational needs.
+ChildFund is notable for two projects: Child Protection Committees (CPCs) protects children from dangerous and harmful acts such as bullying, child abuse, exploitation, and other measures in schools; while Conditional Socialized Education Assistance provides educational assistance to children.

-Currently, their target provinces are: Ifugao, Benguet, Baguio City, Mountain Province, Quezon, Batangas, Laguna, National Capital Region (Metro Manila), Sorsogon, Camarines Sur, Capiz, Iloilo, Negros Occidental, Cebu, Ormoc, Misamis Oriental, North Cotobato, South Cotobato, Cotobato, Maguindanao, Sulu, Zamboanga del Norte.
+In 2013, their target provinces were: Ifugao, Benguet, Baguio City, Mountain Province, Quezon, Batangas, Laguna, National Capital Region (Metro Manila), Sorsogon, Camarines Sur, Capiz, Iloilo, Negros Occidental, Cebu, Ormoc, Misamis Oriental, North Cotobato, South Cotobato, Cotobato, Maguindanao, Sulu, Zamboanga del Norte.